IcodisV/WORLD2USER/README.md

-A project to translate user frame coordinates of a FANUC robot to world coordinates.
+A project to translate world coordinates to user frame coordinates of a FANUC robot to.